kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/12_pod_commands/transcript.md

 Since this container is designed to provide an ongoing web service, it means that this baked-in command starts a continuously running process.

 However there are other images where the baked-in command only starts-up a shortlived process.
-For example the official centos image is a general purpose image that only comes with a shortlived bash command baked-in.
+For example, the official centos image is a general purpose image that only comes with a shortlived bash command baked-in.

 So if you create a pod with this image, then the container will just keep dying repeatedly.
 Let's demo this with the following yaml file: